eeshanayak/coe352/Project_1/README.md

 numpy.linalg.LinAlgError: Singular matrix
 ```
 In a Free-Free system, the difference matrix, A, does not have a full rank because there are more masses than springs, giving us more unknowns than equations.
 Because A does not have a full rank, it is not invertible, and we get a singular matrix that is unsolvable.

+## Free-Free Solution Alternate Method: SVD
+To try to solve the free-free system using SVD, I called SVD on the difference matrix, A. I noticed that if I tried multiplying the factored output back into the original matrix, I got a matrix dimension issue, therefore I could not plug it back in to solve for the force vector, and further the internal stress and elongation vectors.